mbientlab/MetaWear-SDK-Cpp/README.md

 ```

 ## GCC and Clang ##
-Linux users can build the project by invoking make.
+Linux users can build the project by invoking GNU make.
 The default action is to build the shared library for your platform.

 ```sh
 > make